Web Design & Dev

 3. Value for Investment

-When a company hires an employee as a part of its in-house talent, it invests additionally in polishing the employee’s skills by giving them ample exposure and hands-on experience.
+When a company hires an employee as a part of its in-house talent, it invests additionally in polishing and testing employees’ skills by giving them ample exposure and hands-on experience.
 A business needs to ensure that it gains optimally from such investments.

-In-house employees often prove to be worthwhile in this aspect.
-Most in-house employees stay in a single company for up to many years, giving back for the value the business has invested in them.
+In-house employees often prove worthwhile in this aspect.
+Most stay in a single company for up to many years, giving back the value the business has invested in them.
 This factor nurtures mutually beneficial collaboration between the employer and the employee and sustains a healthy work environment.

 Cons